Pakistan considers raising retirement age ahead of IMF visit | Law-Order

 Pakistan is considering raising its retirement age to reduce burgeoning pension payments ahead of the annual budget and International Monetary Fund (IMF) mission visit, the country's finance minister said on Tuesday.
 An IMF mission is likely to visit Pakistan within the next 10 days to discuss a new bailout programme, Finance Minister Muhammad Aurangzeb told a news conference.

+Law minister Azam Nazeer Tarar said a committee has been formed to propose pension reform recommendations.
+The finance minister stressed the need to reduce non development expenditure.

-"Age is now just a number," Sharif added.
-"Sixty is the new 40."
-Pakistan budgeted 801 billion rupees for ($2.88 billion) superannuation allowances and pensions for the fiscal year 2023-24, up 31% from the 609 billion rupees ($2.19 billion) budgeted for the last fiscal year.
+The unfunded liability nature of the pensions and the growth in pension expenditure is increasingly a challenge for the government as it prepares its budget.
+Pakistan budgeted 801 billion rupees for ($2.88 billion) superannuation allowances and pensions for the fiscal year 2023-24 as a current expenditure, up 31% from the 609 billion rupees ($2.19 billion) budgeted for the last fiscal year.

 Pakistan's financial year runs from July to June and its budget for fiscal year 2025, the first for Sharif's new government, must be presented before June 30.
 "A mission is expected to visit Pakistan in May to discuss the FY25 budget, policies, and reforms under a potential new programme for the welfare of all Pakistanis," the IMF said on Sunday.